AMARILLO ELITE VOLLEYBALL

 Terry and Renee Lichtie

-Terry and Renee have 22 years of coaching experience.
+Terry and Renee have 23 years of coaching experience.
 They have made 4 trips to USA Nationals and 1 to AAU Nationals.
 “We love to teach kids and promote the game of volleyball.”
-This will make Terry and Renee’s 7th club season with AEV!
-Renee has been a therapist for 21 years in Dumas.
-They have 3 married children and 6 grandchildren, whom they love very much!
+This will make Terry and Renee’s 9th year with AEV!
+Terry has retired from the Amarillo Police Department, after 40 years of service.
+Renee has been a therapist for 22 years in Dumas.
+They have 3 married children and 8 grandchildren, whom they love very much!
 We are blessed to have these two in our program!

 Jenni played volleyball for Randall High School from 1995-1997 and played club from 1991-1998.
 She has coached club for 10+ years.
 Took a few years break for family and have been back coaching for AEV since 2017.

 Ryan has been married to her husband, Ryan, for 14 years.
 They have 3 children, Gage, Ty and Keeli.
 Ryan’s daughter has been her faithful sidekick since day one and this is her second year to play for AEV.
 Ryan has the honor of coaching Keeli again this year and it has been great!!
 This is Ryan’s 9th year coaching for AEV and she loves every minute of it.
 “I love the game and have enjoyed being able to spread that love to others.”

 Sydney is currently attending WTAMU for her life science Education degree to become a teacher and a coach.
 She went to school in Levelland and was part of the varsity volleyball and track team.
 Sydney played one year of college volleyball at Frank Phillips Junior College.
 This will be her 5th year to coach for AEV.
 “I want to be able teach athletes to be mentally strong and fearless when it comes to the game.
 Coaching is a ministry and the path is so much fun when embraced!